svpino/ml.school/program/metaflow/README.md

 KERAS_BACKEND=jax
 ```

+Notice that we are setting the Keras backend to `jax`.
+This will allows Keras tu use JAX as the backend for training the model.
+You can also try different backends, for example, `tensorflow` or `torch`.

 2. Export the environment variables from the `.env` file in your current shell:

 ```bash
 $ export $(cat .env | xargs)
 ```

+### Running the training pipeline

-3. You can run the pipeline using the following command:
+Run the pipeline using the following command:

 ```bash
 $ python3 training.py --environment=pypi run